LURU × EYES OF LURU · FOR S.R. GOPAL RAOLURU × EOL · SRGR

 The Collector Edition

-• Vellum interludes carrying the SRGR story — the brand read through the page
+• Vellum interludes carrying the SRGR story

-• A tipped-in opening plate, and a colophon that names every photographer
+• A colophon that names every photographer

 Edition Two · open run